Agent-E11/novuscript/novuscript-notes/Unicode Layout.md

 Based off of this data, it looks like most of `PUA-A` is open, and all of `PUA-B`.

 # General Layout of Symbols
+I would like the general layout to be:
+- Uppercase
+	- Vowels
+	- Consonants
+- Lowercase
+	- Vowels
+	- Consonants
+- Numbers
+- Special characters
+Where consonants are paired up based on sound, voiced and voiceless next to each other (e.g. p b, f v)